LesMuguro/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-add a file to the PATH and have it be looked at last by the shell
+a script that counts the number of directories in the PATH